WATCH THE VIDEO & TAKE A TOUR

 4. What do you do on VERY hot days?
 Can the campers cool off?
 What if it rains?

-We have several indoor facilities including 2 gymnasiums, an auditorium, a cafeteria and several classrooms.
+We have several indoor facilities including gymnasiums, multiple classrooms and a cafeteria.
 We will make sure the campers stay extra-hydrated and take lots of “breathers”.
 Water is, of course, a great antidote for high temperatures.
 We have water activities several days each week and on extremely hot days your child will spend additional time getting wet!
 Your child will ALWAYS be in water that they can stand in and will ALWAYS be accounted for by adults when participating in a water related activity.

 5. What is the staff to camper ratio?